 There is regular training for staff in order to meet specific needs.
-Strong links have been made with outside agencies to support children further, for example, with the Ganton Outreach team, or Steps to Success.
+Strong links have been made with outside agencies to support children further, for example, with the autism outreach team.

 Staff will seek training from outside support agencies when necessary including outreach and transitional support (see local offer for list of external agencies)